Beechcraft T-6 Texan II: Design and development

-The Model 3000/T-6 is a low-wing cantilever monoplane with enclosed tandem seating for two.
-It is powered by single Pratt & Whitney Canada PT6A-68 turboprop engine in tractor configuration with an aluminum, 97 inch, four-blade, constant-speed, variable pitch, non-reversing, feathering propeller assembly and has retractable tricycle landing gear.
-The aircraft is fitted with Martin-Baker Mark 16 ejection seats and a canopy fracturing system.
+The Model 3000/T-6 is a low-wing, cantilever monoplane with enclosed tandem seating.
+It is powered by a single Pratt and Whitney Canada PT6A-68 turboprop engine in tractor configuration with an aluminum, 97 inch, four-blade, constant-speed, variable pitch, nonreversing, feathering propeller assembly and has retractable tricycle landing gear.
+The aircraft is fitted with Martin-Baker Mark 16 ejection seats and a canopy-fracturing system.

 The T-6 is a development of the Pilatus PC-9, modified by Beechcraft to enter the Joint Primary Aircraft Training System (JPATS) competition in the 1990s.
 A similar arrangement between Pilatus and British Aerospace had also been in place for a Royal Air Force competition in the 1980s, although that competition selected the Short Tucano.
 The aircraft was designated under the 1962 United States Tri-Service aircraft designation system and named for the decades-earlier T-6 Texan.